Chart Color Schemes

 Recent residential development output has been above average within George Town when compared nationally

 George Town has seen approximately 67 new homes approved annually over the past five financial years, totalling 338 homes.
-As of FY-26, 18 approvals have been recorded.
-On average, one new resident per year per dwelling constructed has been observed between FY-21 and FY-25.
-This suggests that new construction is meeting or exceeding demand, providing more options for buyers and potentially driving population growth.
+As of FY26, 28 approvals have been recorded.
+On average, each dwelling constructed between FY21 and FY25 accommodates one new resident per year.
+This pace matches or exceeds demand, providing more options for buyers and potentially driving population growth beyond current projections.

-This balances buyer choice while supporting current property values, although building activity has slowed recently.
-Ninety-six percent of new developments consist of standalone homes, with only 4.0% being townhouses or apartments, preserving George Town's low-density nature and attracting space-seeking buyers.
-With around 139 people per approval, George Town reflects a developing area.
-However, population projections indicate stability or decline, which should reduce housing demand pressures and benefit potential buyers in the future.
+However, building activity has slowed in recent years.
+The majority (96.0%) of new developments consist of standalone homes, with townhouses or apartments making up the remaining 4.0%, preserving George Town's low-density character and attracting space-seeking buyers.
+With approximately 139 people per approval, George Town reflects a developing area.
+Population projections indicate stability or decline, which should alleviate housing demand pressures and benefit potential buyers in the future.

 Frequently Asked Questions - Development